agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Claims**: [1] has [2].

 **Example**: We think of the 'sex discrimination by a bank' study.
+The units selected for the study are part of a bank.
+There is nothing random about it.

-**Definition**: In a truly random sample units are selected from a well-defined population, where all units have the same chance of being selected.
-In the sex discrimination study no units were selected.
-There was just an already available set of data.
+**Definition**: There was just an already available set of data.
 That was it.
 Hence the example checks out with [2].

-**Checklist**: yes; true; none; not-chapter; running; none
+**Checklist**: yes; true;
 *example-matching-definition*; *time*; (hard one didn't understand the predicate or its definition to be able to check.)